nicolenadine/x86assembly/README.md

 Most labs are amix of short answer questions as well as writing code snipets in response to given requirements.

+### Lab 4
+Based on a randomized amount of change determines the correct amount of quarters, dimes, nickles, and pennies to return.

 ### Lab 5
 Prompt user for a start time and end time and returns the difference